Satanaelcode/pands-problem-sheet/README.md

 **This program receives any number and returns its square root using the Newman method.**

-<p align="justify">The square_root() function takes a number as an input, sets a level of accuracy for the approximation, assigns the input number to a variable k, and initializes an initial guess for the square root to be half the input number.
+<p align="start">The square_root() function takes a number as an input, sets a level of accuracy for the approximation, assigns the input number to a variable k, and initializes an initial guess for the square root to be half the input number.
 </dd>

 # <p align="center"> Es.py